 I often struggled to be consistent in daily devotions as a young mom but realized at one point that I needed to make it a priority.

-- It gave me strength for the day
+- Gave me strength for the day

-- It gave me a better spirit
+- Gave me a better spirit

 Maybe you have tried many times to be consistent in having a daily quiet time, but you didn’t stick with it.

 The one thing that helped me the most was to realize I needed to adjust my expectations for my quiet time.
+More doesn’t equal better.
+We need to let go of the idea that if we can’t dedicate an hour (or half hour, whatever makes you stumble) then it’s not worth doing it at all.

 As a mom of one or many, your quiet time won’t look the same as it did before you had children.
-It’s okay.
-You don’t have to spend 30 minutes or an hour like you might have once done.
-Why not aim for 10 minutes?
-A little is better than none.

 1. Have a set time for your Bible reading and a plan for what you will read.